RodrigoGinerDeLaVega/styleguides/clean-abap/CleanABAP.md

 This guide is an adoption of
 [Clean ABAP SAP Styleguide]
-for ABAP for All the XMO Developers.
+for ABAP for all the XMO Developers.

 [Clean ABAP SAP Styleguide]: https://github.com/SAP/styleguides/blob/main/clean-abap/CleanABAP.md